servactory/servactory/docs/pages/home.md

 ### Unified approach

-The Ruby language is multifaceted.
+The Ruby language is flexible and versatile.
-This leads to the fact that the services in the applications begin to vary greatly, implementing a different approach to development.
+This fact indicates that the services in the applications begin to vary greatly, implementing a different development approach.
-Over time, this complicates the development in the project and can make it difficult to understand the services.
+Over time, this case complicates the development in the project and can make it difficult to understand the services.

-Servactory standardizes the approach to development by offering to implement services only through the proposed API.
+Servactory standardizes the approach to development by offering the implementation of services only through the proposed API.

 ### Testing

-Services written under Servactory are tested like regular Ruby classes.
+Services written under Servactory are tested like standard Ruby classes.
-As a result of a unified approach to the development of services, their testing also becomes uniform.
+As a result of the unified approach to the development of services, their testing also become uniform.